Lucas-P-Souza/LoginBank/README.md

         exposure to online threats.

 ### Enhanced Encryption
         To improve security, future versions will implement stronger encryption techniques.
-This ensures that even if the database is compromised, passwords remain secure and not easily recognizable.
+This ensures hat even if the database is compromised, passwords remain secure and not easily recognizable.

 ---